spectrocloud/librarium/docs/docs-content/palette-cli/install-palette-cli.md

 ## Download and Setup

-1. Visit the [Downloads](../spectro-downloads.md#palette-cli) page and download the Palette CLI by using the URL provided.
+1. Visit the [Downloads](../spectro-downloads.md#palette-cli) page and download the Palette CLI by using the URL provided for your operating system.

 2. Open up a terminal session on your local system.

 3. Navigate to your default download folder.
-For Mac and Linux environments the default location is **~/Downloads**.
+For Linux environments the default location is **~/Downloads**.

 4. Move the binary to a folder that is part of your system's `PATH` environment variable.
 Use the following command to move the binary to the **/usr/local/bin** folder.